Alliance for Progress: Success and failures of the plan

 Despite some successes of the plan, its original intent was not fully realized, and its full implementation actually led to some negative effects.
 Growth in regional output per capita in Latin America in the 1960s was 2.6%, exceeding the Alliance for Progress goal of 2.5%.
 In contrast to 2.2% growth per capita in the 1950s, GDP growth rate per capita in the region reached 2.9% in the latter half of the 1960s and accelerated to 3.3% in the 1970s.
 Overall nine countries (including Brazil and Mexico) reached the target goal, ten nations did not reach the goal, and only Haiti had lower growth.

 Adult illiteracy was reduced but not wiped out.
 In some countries, the number of people attending universities doubled or even tripled.
 Access to secondary education also showed increases.
 One out of every four school-age children were provided with an extra food ration.
 Many people were provided with new schools, textbooks, or housing.

 The Alliance for Progress saw the start of long-range reform, with some improvements in land use and distribution, slightly improved tax laws and administration, the submission of detailed development programmes to the OAS, the creation of central planning agencies, and greater local efforts to provide housing, education, and financial institutions.

 Health clinics were built across Latin America.
 However, success in improving health care was hindered by population growth.

 Of the 15 million peasant families living in Latin America, only one million benefited from any kind of land reform.
 The traditional elites resisted any land reform.

 Minimum wage laws were created but the minimum wages offered to Nicaraguan workers, for example, were set so low as to have no appreciable effect on the wages received.

 The Alliance of Progress also had ties to the rise of militarization in Latin America.
 During the 1960s, thirteen constitutional governments in Latin America were replaced by military dictatorships.
 According to some authors, this was a failure of the Alliance for Progress.
 Indeed, U.S. military aid to some countries increased substantially as a result of the Alliance.
-A portion of this military aid was allocated to the School of the Americas in the Panama Canal Zone, which produced many military dictators within Latin America.
+A portion of this military aid was allocated to the School of the Americas in the Panama Canal Zone, where several future military dictators in Latin America would attend.
 Peter Smith wrote, "The most striking failure of the Alliance of Progress occurred within the political realm.
 Instead of promoting and consolidating reformist civilian rule, the 1960s witnessed a rash of military coups throughout the region...By the end of 1968 dictators were holding sway in several countries."